Which upsides and downsides do you need to be aware of for each one?

 (That said… dogs don’t “need” fruit like humans do.
 Too much fibre can give them the squits, and sugar fuels weight gain, so please go easy!).

-Here’s our pick of the crop from Paws vet Andrew.
+Here’s my pick of the crop.

 Pineapple is great because it contains bromelain, a special enzyme which makes meat easier to digest.
 That’s good news for dogs with tummy problems, and a rarity in the fruit bowl!